 Volume 2 of the Alaska Clean Seas Technical Manual contains a map atlas of the North Slope oil fields and vicinity.
-These maps and their accompanying legend pages identify sensitive-area locations for priority protection in the event of a spill.
+These maps\ and their accompanying legend pages identify sensitive-area locations for priority protection in the event of a spill.
 The locations on these maps are ones that can be defended by exclusion or deflection tactics.
-Also included on the map legend pages are general statements of environmental sensitivity - e.g., presence of birds or marine mammals - provided by the Alaska Regional Response Team (ARRT) Sensitive Areas Working Group.
+Also included on the map legend pages are general statements of environmental sensitivity - e.g., presence of birds or marine mammals - provided by the Alaska Regional Response Team (ARRT) and Arctic and Western Alaska (AWA) Area Committee Sensitive Areas Working Group.

 It is important to remember that detailed protection strategies and incident-specific protection priorities will be developed by the Unified Command at the time of the spill.
 In evaluating the sites that must be protected, the Unified Command will apply criteria developed by the ARRT Sensitive Areas Working Group with representatives from State and Federal agencies and the private sector.
 The following relative priority listing prioritizes resources into designations of major, moderate, and lesser concern.
 Resources are not prioritized within each designation.
 These designations are for consideration in initial spill response activities; they are not applicable to extended cleanup activities.
-Specific guidance to On-Scene Coordinators for protecting cultural resources is contained in Annex M of the Unified Plan.
+Specific guidance to On-Scene Coordinators for protecting cultural resources is contained in Appendix V of the Alaska Regional Contingency Plan.

-The following criteria were developed as a tool to establish levels of concern.
-These criteria are not listed in a priority order.
-(This information was excerpted from the Sensitive Areas section of the Alaska Regional Response Team North Slope Subarea Contingency Plan.
-Please refer to the latest version for any revisions that may have occurred since publication of the ACS Technical Manual.)
+The following criteria were developed as a tool to establish levels of concern.\ These criteria are not listed in a priority order.
+(This information was excerpted from the Sensitive Areas section of the former Alaska Regional Response Team North Slope Subarea Contingency Plan.
+Please refer to the latest version of the Arctic and Western Alaska Area Contingency Plan (AWA ACP) for any revisions or updated criteria.

-- Human economic disruption economic/social value; human food source disruption - Mortality wildlife, fish, other organisms (how many potentially killed in relation to abundance) - · Animal displacement and sensitivity to displacement - Aesthetic degradation
+- Human economic disruption economic/social value; human food source disruption - Mortality wildlife, fish, other organisms (how many potentially killed in relation to abundance) - Animal displacement and sensitivity to displacement - Aesthetic degradation

-NOTE: Base maps for the atlas were provided by BP Exploration (Alaska) Inc. (BPXA).
-While every effort was made to ensure an accurate depiction of surface features, BPXA does not warrant that the data is accurate of fit for any particular use.
+\NOTE: Base maps for Volume 2 are provided by Alaska Clean Seas and the ACS Member Companies for oil spill contingency planning and response purposes.
+While every effort has been made to ensure an accurate depiction of surface features, ACS and the Member Companies do not warrant that the data is accurate or fit for any other use or purpose.